What We Believe

 and the life of the world to come.
 Amen.

-*As used in the ancient creeds, 'catholic' means universal or complete.
+*As used in the ancient creeds, 'catholic' means according to the whole, universal, or complete.

 Statement of Faith